How to create your weekly schedule in 15 minutes like a boss

 As with anything, if you feel yourself getting overwhelmed, take a break.
 Get mindful, get centered.
 Breathe and smile.
 Don’t rush; taking your time will make you feel like you have control again.

-Breaking your schedule down into manageable chunks, such as by the topics outlined in my freebie like personal, family and business, can slay anxiety, overwhelm, confusion and procrastination before they even have a chance!
+Breaking your schedule down into manageable chunks, like personal, family, and business, can slay anxiety, overwhelm, confusion and procrastination before they even have a chance!

 Do you find yourself consistently having problems fitting a certain task (workout, sleep, family time) into your life?
 Block it in so you can fit it in!